ubigu/ilmakalu-v2/documentation/init_datasets.md

 The website is available in Finnish, Swedish and English, but the data itself is available only in English.
 The goal of the database is to standardize building lifecycle emission calculations.

 The whole database is offered without a charge as a JSON file which can be accessed here: https://co2data.fi/api/co2data_construction.json.
+The URL is already stated in `config.yaml` from where the script looks for it.

 It is important to note that the database contains four kinds of emission categories.
 They are stated below.
 - Emissions from material usage presented as kg of CO2 equivalent per square meter (e.g. floor panel)
 - Emissions from material usage presented as kg of CO2 equivalent per piece (e.g a kitchen sink)
 - Emissions from a processes (e.g. demolition of a building or earthwork)
 - Scenarios (e.g. biofuels as energy resource vs. fossil fuels as energy resource)

+In order to fetch needed building type material costs, run `get_building_material_co2_costs.py`.
+Note that the script requires database access info from `config.yaml`.

 Ilmakalu does not utilize scenarios, but all the other three are used and have identical emphasis.
 Please note that the data structure can slightly differ between different categories.
 Below are some important attributes to note: